Home > Moving > City Guides > Safe, Affordable Neighborhoods in Boise

 • Perfect For: Singles, young professionals, families, retirees

-Home to the lively Harrison Boulevard, North End is best known for its rich history, beautiful green space, and varied architectural styles—including Queen Anne, Tudor Revival, and Modern homes.
-North End is also home to some of Boise’s best schools, like the top-rated Lowell Elementary School, North Junior High School, and Boise High School.
-In addition, North End is about ten minutes north of Downtown Boise, where even more amenities and recreational activities await.
-So whether you’re moving to Idaho to raise a family, get your dream job, or enjoy your retirement, North End is a Boise neighborhood worth considering!
+If you’re looking for a safe, affordable neighborhood with lots of character, consider the North End neighborhood!
+Home to the lively Harrison Boulevard, North End is best known for its rich history, beautiful green space, and varied architectural styles—including Queen Anne, Tudor Revival, and Modern homes for sale and rent.
+North End also has some of Boise’s best schools, like the top-rated Lowell Elementary School, North Junior High School, and Boise High School.
+When living in the North End, residents are about ten minutes north of Downtown Boise, where even more amenities and recreational activities await.
+So whether you’re moving to Idaho to raise a family, get your dream job, or enjoy your retirement, North End is a great Boise neighborhood to think about!

 Things to Do in North End

 Visit historic sites like Immanuel M.E.
 Church and modern shops alike at Hyde Park.
-Challenge friends or family to a round of tennis or shoot hoops on the basketball court at Elm Grove Park.
-Go for a nature walk on Camels Back Trails Loop.
-Take a whitewater river raft trip down the nearby Boise River with MacKay Wilderness River Trips.
-Check out Westside Drive-In and see for yourself why unique dishes like Westside’s Famous Idaho Ice Cream Potato earned it an appearance on Guy Fieri’s Diners, Drive-Ins, & Dives.
+Challenge friends or family to a round of tennis or shoot hoops on the basketball court at Elm Grove Park—or go for a nature walk on Camels Back Trails Loop.
+Admire amazing murals and graffiti-inspired artwork at an outdoor, multi-artist mural gallery at Freak Alley Gallery.
+Try Westside’s Famous Idaho Ice Cream Potato at Westside Drive In, which earned an appearance on Guy Fieri’s Diners, Drive-Ins, & Dives.
 Sip on a Genuine Ice Cream Soda in classic flavors like vanilla, cherry, and chocolate at Goody’s Soda Fountain.
-Have a slice of hand-tossed pizza like the vegetarian Sun Ray or a spicy Joyride pie at North End Pizza.
-Hit up happy hour at Parrilla Grill, where you can order some Jambalaya Tacos with local craft beers.
-Or eat fresh, made-from-scratch plates like Falafel or Dolma at Mazzah Mediterranean Grill.
+Have a slice of hand-tossed pizza like the vegetarian Sun Ray, the Hyde House Combo, or a spicy Joyride pie at North End Pizza.
+Order some Jambalaya Tacos, a Chancho Burrito, or a Blackened Salmon wrap alongside local craft beers for happy hour at Parrilla Grill & Cantina.
+Or eat fresh, made-from-scratch plates like Falafel, Spanikopita, or Dolma at Mazzah Mediterranean Grill.

 West Valley